Thalassophobia: Exposure therapy

 Exposure therapy is the act of an individual coming into close contact with the situation or environment that triggers their phobia in a safe way.
 The overall goal of exposure therapy is to prove to the patient that a situation, object, or environment is not as dangerous or worrisome as they might believe.
 This treatment also allows patients to feel more confident in their ability to cope with the situation that frightens them; should they face the situation they are afraid of.
 In the case of thalassophobia, exposure therapy is employed to lessen the fear and anxiety associated with large bodies of water.
 There are several variations of exposure therapy and psychologists may use different techniques to achieve optimal results.
 These variations include:

 In vivo exposure: This is a technique whereby patients are instructed to directly face a feared object, situation, or activity in real life.
 Those with thalassophobia are often instructed to enter the water at beaches, lakes, or ponds.
 The downside of in vivo exposure is that participants have high dropout rates and poor treatment acceptance compared to other therapy options.

-Interoceptive exposure: Deliberately inducing physical sensations that are harmless, yet feared.
+Interoceptive exposure: Deliberately inducing harmless physical sensations, yet feared.
 For instance, individuals with thalassophobia are often shown images of the sea, oceans, lakes, or video footage of people in water.
 This induces a reaction which can then be changed or manipulated by the therapist.

 Virtual reality exposure: In certain circumstances, virtual reality technology can be employed when in vivo exposure is not practical.
 This could include when an individual doesn't reside near beaches, oceans, or lakes.
 It can also include when some other factor inhibits the patient from entering such environments (including health, personal, or religious factors).

 Imaginal exposure: Vividly imagining the feared situation, object, or environment.
 This technique is commonly used for those who have had a past traumatic experience or witnessed an event leading to their diagnosis of thalassophobia.
-It allows individuals to reduce their feelings of fear in regards to certain triggers.
+It allows individuals to reduce their feelings of fear regarding certain triggers.